Encyclopedia

 Craterosaurus

-“`html Craterosaurus: Profile of a Prehistoric Giant Craterosaurus Craterosaurus (KRAT-ee-roh-SAWR-us; “bowl reptile” or “mixing bowl reptile”) is a genus of stegosaurian dinosaur that lived during the Early Cretaceous period, around 125 million years ago, in what is now England.
-The name refers to the bowl-like or crater-like shape of a part of the single vertebra
+Craterosaurus: Profile of a Prehistoric Giant Craterosaurus Craterosaurus (KRAT-ee-roh-SAWR-us; “bowl reptile” or “mixing bowl reptile”) is a genus of stegosaurian dinosaur that lived during the Early Cretaceous period, around 125 million years ago, in what is now England.
+The name refers to the bowl-like or crater-like shape of a part of the single vertebra that

 Craterosaurus Read Post »